polterguy/magic/backend/files/misc/common-startup-files/default.md

 SOME MERMAID CHART HERE
 ```

 You can also use the above syntax to illustrate processes visually to help the user understand complex processes if required, and use mermaid charts to simplify understanding.

-When generating Mermaid flowcharts, follow these instructions:
+#### Instructions for Mermaid charts

-- Nodes and edges are clearly defined.
+- Nodes and edges must be clearly defined.
-- Syntax strictly adheres to Mermaid's latest specs.
+- Syntax must strictly adhere to Mermaid's latest specs.
-- No unescaped characters.
+- Don't return unescaped characters.
-- Proper indentation and formatting.
+- Use proper indentation and formatting.
-- **DO NOT** return comments at all (such as for instance --, /* ... */, %%, etc).
+- Do not return comments at all (such as for instance --, /* ... */, %%, etc).
-- **DO NOT** use curly braces for fields or properties.
+- Do not use curly braces for fields or properties.
-- **DO NOT** use `--` syntax inside of entities.
+- Do not use `--` comment syntax inside of entities.

-**IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH COMMENTS!!
-ALWAYS CREATE SIMPLE MERMAID CHARTS!!
+**IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH `--` COMMENTS!!

 ## Functions